 - Speculoos Cookie Butter Ice Cream or Vanilla Ice Cream (use store-bought or try my recipe)

-- Lotus Biscoff Cookie crumbs (if not using Speculoos Cookie Butter ice cream)
+- Lotus Biscoff Cookie crumbs (optional topping)

 See recipe card for quantities.

-👉How to Make Sticky Toffee Pudding?
+How to Make Sticky Toffee Pudding

 Learn to create irresistible sticky toffee pudding with these simple steps!
 Don't worry!
 It's really easy!